-This is the most basic form of ventilation; bizarrely, it is known as 'natural ventilation'.
+This is the most basic form of mechanical ventilation.
 The extract fans are fitted in the 'wet' rooms (bathrooms and kitchens) in order to remove odours and water vapour at source.
 Fans are usually controlled by light switches, with timed overruns.
 Fresh air is supplied by trickle ventilators, most commonly installed in the window frames.